Cimmerian-Iter/Vita-troubleshooting-guide/psn.md

 # PSN

-Although Sony abondoned us, the PSN service is still alive and there are **_still_** loads of multiplayer games which are **_still_** running fine, like Call Of Duty, Killzone, Need for speed and more.
+Although Sony abandoned us, the PSN service is still alive and there are **_still_** loads of multiplayer games which are **_still_** running fine, like Call Of Duty, Killzone, Need for speed and more.
 While using PSN with a hacked PSVita can sound dangerous, it's not.
 We have no record of bans other than people playing a game before it was released. \(Even trophy hackers weren't banned from PSN although unofficial PSN leaderboard websites banned them.
 It's a wonder if Sony erased our existence of their minds\).
 So you can play online and use your main account on your PSVita.
 But you may face some problems.

 ## PSN asks me to update even though I have set the spoof